Dumbarton

 Dumbarton was the capital of the ancient Kingdom of Strathclyde, and later the county town of Dunbartonshire.

 Dumbarton Castle, on top of Dumbarton Rock, dominates the area.
-Dumbarton was a Royal burgh between 1222 and 1975.
+Dumbarton was a royal burgh between 1222 and 1975.

 Dumbarton emerged from the 19th century as a centre for shipbuilding, glassmaking, and whisky production.
-However these industries have since declined, and Dumbarton today is increasingly a commuter town for Glasgow 13 mi east-southeast of it.
+However, these industries have since declined, and Dumbarton today is increasingly a commuter town for Glasgow 13 mi east-southeast of it.
 Dumbarton F.C. is the local football club.
-Dumbarton is home to BBC Scotland's drama studio.

 History

+Early history

 Dumbarton history goes back at least as far as the Iron Age and probably much earlier.
 It has been suggested that in Roman times Dumbarton was the "place of importance" named as Alauna in Ptolemy's historic map.
 Dumbarton is also sometimes associated with the little-known, and hard to place, Roman province of Valentia.
 However, more recent studies favour locations in England or Wales for this province.
 In post-Roman times the settlement at Dumbarton was known as Alcluith, there is a record in Irish chronicles of the death of Guret, rex Alo Cluathe ("king of Clyde Rock"), in AD 658.

-The fortress of Dumbarton was the stronghold of the kingdom of Alclud, and the centre of British power in northern Britain, for more than two centuries from the mid-seventh century, until the Vikings destroyed the fortress after a four-month siege in 870.
+Rhydderch son of Tudwal was a powerful Christian King who reigned at Dumbarton in the late sixth century.
+He is recorded as fighting against the heathen Angles in Northumbria, and was the patron of St. Kentigern, "apostle of Strathclyde and founder of the bishopric of Glasgow".
+The fortress of Dumbarton was the stronghold of the kingdom of Alclud, and the centre of Breton power in northern Britain, for more than two centuries from the mid-seventh century, until the Vikings destroyed the fortress after a four-month siege in 870.
 The loss of the British power base led to the emergence of the new kingdom of Strathclyde, or Cumbria, with a major centre at Govan.
 The title "king of the Britons of Srath Clúade" was first used in 872.
 Dumbarton was later the county town of the county of Dunbartonshire, formerly known as Dumbartonshire.
 The name comes from the Scottish Gaelic Dùn Breatainn meaning "fort of the Brythons (Britons)", and serves as a reminder that the earliest historical inhabitants of Clydesdale spoke an early form of the Welsh language.